pajjaecat/ORI-SRD/docs/Tutorials/tutorials.rst

 `2021_2022_KnownFuture <https://github.com/pajjaecat/ORI-SRD/blob/main/Ressources/Notebooks/2021_2022_KnownFuture.ipynb>`_
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Simulations using `The voltage rise detection block scheme_` with the block PRED having a perfect knowledge of the future in parallel to speed up the process.
+Simulations using |vRiseBlockScheme|_ with the block PRED having a perfect knowledge of the future in parallel to speed up the process.

 .. _Rst2021_2022_Persistence: